tatiana-perry/sdk-draft/checkoutsdk.md

 package.json
 ````

-## Add Customer (Anything else I should note here...?)
+## Add Customer

 In your copy of Cornerstone update the theme files to match [this](#add robins app link here)

 Create file `customer.jsx` in `assets/js/theme/checkout/`.
 It should be `assets/js/theme/checkout/customer.jsx` This where we are going to add in the code to pull the information about which customer the checkout belongs to.
-Add the code from [add link here]
+We are calling `getCustomer()`, `getSignInError`, `signInCustomer` and `signOutCustomer`.

 After the page reloads, there is a section for customers to login.
 After loggin in it shows a simple message confirming the customer has logged in.[add - image here].